browserengineering/book/book/styles.md

 next: chrome
 ...

-In the [previous post](layout.md) we added block layout to our web browser and implemented the CSS box model.
-However, the block layout implementation required a lengthy list of tag-specific styles to specify margins, borders, and padding (as well as colors and sizes, if you did that exercise).
-Plus, the appearance of the various page elements was
-fixed: there was no way for the web page itself to change its appearance or override the browser styles.
-Let\'s fix that in this post by implementing CSS.
+Our implementation of block layout required a lengthy list of tag-specific styles to specify margins, borders, and padding (as well as colors and sizes, if you did that exercise).
+This way, the appearance of the various page elements is fixed: the web page cannot override our style decisions.
+Let\'s fix that by implementing CSS.

 The `style` attribute
 =====================

-In the previous post, we added different styles for different elements: margins for paragraphs and list items, padding for the body and for lists, and borders for code blocks.
-Right now, there\'s no way for a web page to override those choices, so web pages are kind of stuck with whatever styles our browser chooses to assign them.
+Different elements have different styles: margins for paragraphs and list items, padding for the body and for lists, and borders for code blocks.
+But web pages are stuck with whatever styles our browser chooses to assign them.
 That seems a little unfair though, not least because I have no artistic sense and so my styles look ugly.
-Let\'s allow webpages to override our choices.
+Webpages should be able to override my choices.

 So let\'s start with the easiest way web pages can override browser styles, which is the `style` attribute on elements.
 The style attribute